International Federation of Film Archives: Aims

+List of FIAF presidents (1938–Present)

 Affiliates

 FIAF's members are archives that are actively engaged in the activities and fully committed to the ideals described earlier.
 Current members reflect a wide range of non-profit institutions, including government archives, independent foundations and trusts, self-contained cinematheques, and museum or university departments.

 FIAF's Associates are non-profit institutions that support the goals of the Federation but are not involved in film preservation per se.
 In this way, FIAF is joined by moving image museums, videotheques, documentation centres, and so on.

 Activities

 Much of the work of FIAF takes the form of active cooperation between members on projects of mutual benefit or interest - for example, the careful restoration of a particular film, or the compilation of a national or international filmography.
 The more visible activities include the annual congress, publications and the work of the specialist commissions.